-The first time I went to Greenwich was on a school trip: we’d seen the (then new) Thames Barrier, tramped underneath the Greenwich Foot Tunnel, visited the Observatory and the National Maritime Museum.
+The first time we visited Greenwich was on a school trip: we’d seen the (then new) Thames Barrier, tramped underneath the Greenwich Foot Tunnel, visited the Observatory and the National Maritime Museum.

-To me, it’s this blend of old and new, tradition and a willingness to push the boundaries, that’s what really sets Greenwich apart.
+To us, it’s this blend of old and new, tradition and a willingness to push the boundaries, that’s what really sets Greenwich apart.

 Ready to explore?
 Let’s go.

 PS: Check out our Youtube Video of the Greenwich highlights you shouldn’t miss!

 One of Greenwich’s biggest attractions, visiting the home of Greenwich Mean Time (GMT) is at the top of most people’s lists when they’re in the area.

 The Royal Observatory played a central role in the history of astronomy and navigation and is home to a colossal feat of Victorian engineering that is still the UK’s largest refracting telescope.
 Together with the Planetarium, it makes for an intriguing day out.

 Note: The observatory is closed for refurbishments right now, but you can still visit the Planetarium.